-You will pay nothing.
-You won't pay a plan premium, deductible, or copays when you get health services through a <Plan name>
+You will not have to pay a plan premium, deductible, or copays when getting health services through a <Plan name> provider.

-How will I pay for prescription drugs?
 [If plan has any Part D cost sharing, insert the following paragraph and include LIS cost sharing information specific to the enrollee's LIS level: When you pick up your prescription drugs at our network pharmacy, you'll pay no more than <\$ > each time you get a generic drug that's covered by <Plan name> and no more than <\$ > each time you get a brand name drug that is covered by <Plan name>.
 Copays for prescription drugs may vary based on the level of Extra Help you get.
 Please contact <Plan name > for more details.]